redpanda-data/connect/CONTRIBUTING.md

 If your change has an impact on documentation then make sure it is generated with `make docs`.
 You can test out the documentation site locally by running `yarn && yarn start` in the `./website` directory.

+### Adding New Components

+The APIs for adding new components (inputs, outputs, processors, caches, etc) has recently been simplified.
+If you are planning to create a new component you should use the latest implementations within `./internal/service` as inspiration rather than those found under `./lib`.

 ### Plugins

 The core components within Benthos (inputs, processors, conditions and outputs) are all easily pluggable.
 If you are interested in adding new components please raise a ticket and we can discuss whether it's a good fit for the project.